workfloworchestrator/orchestrator-core/docs/architecture/application/cli.md

 ```

 A fixed input has a `name` and a `type` field.
 If the type is a primitive type
 (for example: str, bool, int, UUID), then this is sufficient.
-In this example
+In the case of
-we use an enum type, so we add additional fields to describe the enumeration
+`node_vendor` we use an enum type, so we add additional fields to describe the
-type and its possible values.
+enumeration type and its possible values.

 **`product_blocks` section**